-Without question, hyperpigmentation is unsightly and if prevented you could avoid spending on expensive treatments later.
-Most preventive measures incorporate shielding your skin from direct sunlight and rejuvenating your skin’s natural protection.
-Below are ways to prevent hyperpigmentation.
+Without question, hyperpigmentation is unsightly.
+Most preventive measures incorporate shielding your skin from direct sunlight and fortifying the feel of your skin.
+Below are ways to prevent the appearance of hyperpigmentation.

 Following the 5-Step Skincare Routine

 Routine is an important aspect of skincare.
 This should be a regimen that you have developed over time; one that works for your skin type or a specific condition.
-Dermatologist, however, insist on ensuring that your routine incorporates these 5 steps;
+Here’s a basic routine to follow if you don’t yet have one: